paketo-buildpacks/rfcs/text/dependencies/rfcs/0000-dependency-management-phase-one.md

 - `entrypoint` - either a bash script or a directory that contains the compilation code.
 - `<target>.Dockerfile` - one or more Dockerfiles with the target name as a prefix, defining the build environment for compilation.
 There will be one Dockerfile for each variant of the dependency.
+The different targets should correspond with the `target` field output in the metadata-gathering step in version retrieval.
 - `action.yml` - the Github-specific part of the Github Action, which defines the inputs (`version`, `outputDir`, and `target`).
 It will be a [`composite` type](https://docs.github.com/en/actions/creating-actions/creating-a-composite-action)